-Do you know your bird sleep needs?
-Improper sleep can induce hormonal parrot behavior, so it is very important to know how much sleep your parrot needs.
+Improper sleep can cause hormonal parrot behavior, so it is very important to know how much sleep your bird needs.

-Your parrots body and physical needs have adapted to equatorial photoperiods.
+Your parrot's body and physical needs have adapted to equatorial photoperiods.
 Near the equator, daylight versus darkness hours vary as little as 7 minutes - so in the peak of winter, there are are 12 hrs 4 minutes of darkness while in the height of summer darkness may only be 11 hrs.
 56 minutes.

-Daylight versus night changes the farther you get away form the equator.
+Daylight versus night changes the farther you get away from the equator.
 Daylight hours shorten the farther away from the equator you get, so much so, that near the poles, half of the year has significantly more of one photoperiod than the other.

 Why?
 Too much light exposure makes a bird hormonal.
 And, on top of that, your bird will likely experience physical and behavioral problems.